 As this practice developed, Bian stones were no longer used and instead, needles of pottery and stone were used.
 The primitive, simple needles still are utilized in some rural regions of China.
 Ultimately metal needles started appearing and took the form of the classic ‘nine needles’.
-Such needles comprised of a large needle for puncturing painful joints, a long needle for thick muscles, a filliform needle, a round sharp needle for fast pricking, a sword like needle for draining an abscess, a three edged needle for puncturing the vein, a blunt needle for pressing or knocking, a round needle for massaging, and an arrowhead needle for superficial pricking.
+Such needles comprised of a large needle for puncturing painful joints, a long needle for thick muscles, a filliform needle, a round sharp needle for fast pricking, a sword-like needle for draining an abscess, a three-edged needle for puncturing the vein, a blunt needle for pressing or knocking, a round needle for massaging, and an arrowhead needle for superficial pricking.

 Initially, ‘nine needles’ were comprised of either silver and gold, or bronze, and were originally utilized around 2,000 years ago.
 Prince of Chungshan’s tomb, which dates from the 2nd century BC, was taken from the ground within 1968 and had a set of 9 needles; 4 were of gold and 5 were of silver.
 A handful of acupuncturists utilize silver and gold needles yet most only use stainless steel ones.

-The earliest archaeological discoveries, from the 70s, include 4 gold and 5 silver needles, found inside Han Dynasty Prince Liu Sheng’s tomb (about 113 BC) within the Hebei Province.
-As these artifacts were discovered in relation with additional therapeutic tools, they might’ve been used in therapeutic ‘needling’ of some type.
+The earliest archaeological discoveries, from the 70s, including 4 gold and 5 silver needles, found inside Han Dynasty Prince Liu Sheng’s tomb (about 113 BC) within the Hebei Province.
+As these artifacts were discovered in relation to additional therapeutic tools, they might’ve been used in therapeutic ‘needling’ of some type.
 The true nature of this ‘needling,’ however, isn’t clear and it might not have been utilized for purposes we consider today as acupuncture.

 The earliest Chinese medicinal texts of today were found at the Mawangdui graves, sealed within 168 BC and Zhangjiashan burial site– that was closed from 186 to 156 BC.
 Those documents offer the original descriptions of mai, imaginary ‘channels‘ which were related to treatment and diagnosis.
 But, inside these texts, therapeutic interventions, or needling, never are discussed.
-The earliest reference of literature of any type of therapeutic ‘needling’ is discovered within a historical, instead of medical, text, the Shiji of Sima Qian, that was written around 90 BC.
-It mentions one case of ‘needling’ within the texts yet that needling wasn’t related to a system of insertion points or fundamental conduit system whose qi flow may be influenced by this type of needling.
-In fact, the tale of resuscitating a dead prince using a needle put inside the back of his head might, indeed, simply reflect lancing of an abscess or boil.
+The earliest reference of the literature of any type of therapeutic ‘needling’ is discovered within a historical, instead of medical, text, the Shiji of Sima Qian, which was written around 90 BC.
+It mentions one case of ‘needling’ within the texts yet that needling wasn’t related to a system of insertion points or fundamental conduit systems whose qi flow may be influenced by this type of needling.
+In fact, the tale of resuscitating a dead prince using a needle put inside the back of his head might, indeed, simply reflect the lancing of an abscess or boil.

 The classical text Huang Di Nei Jing spoke of the theoretical underpinnings and practice of what became human acupuncture within the historical sense.
-The book, now comprising of 3 distinct redactions, is comprised from textual pieces by different authors who wrote in different times.
+The book, now comprising of 3 distinct redactions, is comprised of textual pieces by different authors who wrote at different times.
 Though it isn’t clear when individual pieces were recorded or included within the larger textual tradition, the primary content of the book will date from later centuries and earliest recoverable versions will date from the Fifth and Eighth centuries AD.
 The majority of the texts currently available went through their final revision as late as the Eleventh century AD and these revisions might not record earlier work.